NTN Corporation

-NTN Corporation (NTN株式会社, NTN Kabushiki-gaisha) (a.k.a.
-Niwa, Tomoe, Nishizono) is one of the most prominent manufacturers of bearings in Japan, second domestically only to NSK Ltd. The company is one of the largest exporters worldwide of friction-reducing products, such as constant-velocity joints.
+NTN Corporation (NTN株式会社, NTN Kabushiki-gaisha), also known historically as Niwa, Tomoe, and Nishizono, is a Japanese manufacturer of bearings and related components.
+The company produces bearings and friction-reducing products such as constant-velocity joints for automotive, industrial, and other applications.

-It is listed on the Tokyo Stock Exchange and is a component of the Nikkei 225 stock index.
+NTN Corporation is listed on the Tokyo Stock Exchange and is a component of the Nikkei 225 stock index.

 History

 Beginnings

-It was competitor Nippon Seiko (now known as NSK) which began the Japanese bearing industry in 1914 by producing such bearings.
-Four years later in 1918, Nishizono Ironworks, a factory in Uchibori, Mie Prefecture, began producing ball bearings.
+It was competitor Nippon Seiko (now known as NSK) that began bearing production in Japan in 1914.
+In 1918, Nishizono Ironworks, a factory located in Uchibori, Mie Prefecture, began producing ball bearings.

-NTN Formation and Split
+Formation and split

-Five years after Nishizono Ironworks began its production of these friction reducing components, the company merged with Tomoe Trading to fabricate and market them under the name "NTN".
-In 1927, however, Nishizono and Tomoe split, with the former company setting up a new company called "NTN Manufacturing Company".
+Five years after Nishizono Ironworks began producing bearings, the company merged with Tomoe Trading to manufacture and market products under the name "NTN".
+In 1927, Nishizono and Tomoe separated, with Nishizono establishing a new entity named NTN Manufacturing Company.

 Toyo Bearing Manufacturing

 In 1934, the company reorganized as a joint-stock company, changing its name to Toyo Bearing Manufacturing.
 When Japan invaded Manchuria, the demand for bearings increased due to the war, and manufacturing productivity followed suit.
 In 1938, Toyo created a domestic subsidiary named Showa Bearing Manufacturing Company, in Mukogun, Hyogo Prefecture.
 Toyo absorbed Showa into its organization the following year, making the facility into its Mukogawa plant and merging Mukogawa's operations with those of their newly established plant in Kuwana.

 By 1945, raw materials shortages that resulted from World War II rendered Japanese bearing manufacturers unable to produce at full capacity.
 However, in the late 1940s, as Japan recovered from combat, demand from the war-torn country and its intracontinental neighbors increased.